djok92/NBA-app/README.md

 Small app that uses API from https://developer.fantasydata.com.

-On the top of index.js are all variables with DOM elements, and table arrays that are needed for application.

-Table functions are responsible for creating table html structure, removing and adding certain classes - located in table-functions.js .
+Table functions are responsible for creating table html structure, removing and adding certain classes and all variables with DOM elements, and table arrays that are needed for application - located in table-functions.js .

 Placement and player functions are responsible for placing teams in their conference/division, and getting specific pieces of player data - located in placement-and-player-functions.js .